 Now is your chance to demonstrate how skilful you are in these proficiencies, by asking your 1st degree connections to vouch for you.

-These are somewhat as important as references at LinkedIn whilst providing a quick way for potential recruiters and your contacts alike to show where your expertise lie.
+Endorsements are a great additional tools that add depth to your written references on LinkedIn whilst providing a quick way for potential recruiters and your contacts alike to show where your expertise lie.

 So, go out and bug your colleagues to help you improve your future.

 5. Put the 'Social' in Social Media

 When utilised correctly, social media can propel you from one or two views, to an influx of profile views.
 Whilst this might be true, make sure you are posting the right content.
 This can easily be achieved by:

 Through sharing and reading of relevant articles, you can really show potential recruiters what you have to offer as a candidate.

 By posting articles that are field-relevant, and up-to-date, you are able to show an understanding of key topics, which display both your interest and aptitude alike.